-Many First Nations and Métis children grew up without an involved father, due to the residential school system or the child welfare system.
-Many men were raised in a residential school or have parents who were in residential schools.
+Many First Nations and Métis children grew up without an involved father due to the residential school system or the child welfare system.
+Many men were raised in residential schools or have parents who were in residential schools.
 They were raised by adults who lacked love, care and concern for them.
 These adults did not connect the children to family, community and traditional beliefs.
-Some fathers were neglected and abused as a child.
+Some fathers were neglected and abused as children.
 These things can make it difficult to relate with other people, especially partners and children.
 Fathers may treat their families the way they were raised as a child.
-Fathers may need to heal and may need to learn new ways of parenting.
-Get the help you need.
+Fathers may need to heal and learn new ways of parenting.